George Younghusband: Early life

 George John Younghusband was born on 9 July 1859, at Dharamshala in India, the eldest son of Major-General John William Younghusband and Clara Jane Shaw, and the elder brother of Francis Younghusband.
 He was educated at Clifton College and the Royal Military College Sandhurst.
-In May 1878, after graduating as the Queen's (India) Cadet, he was commissioned, as a second-lieutenant, into the 17th Foot, on probation for the India Staff Corps.
+In May 1878, after successfully passing out, he was commissioned, as a second-lieutenant, into the 17th Foot, on probation for the India Staff Corps.
 He fought in the Second Afghan War and was promoted to lieutenant on 15 March 1880, before transferring to the India Staff Corps, in October 1883.

 Indian Army

+The Staff College, Camberley, class in 1890.
+Stood in the second row, sixth from the left, is Captain G. J. Younghusband.

 After joining the Indian Army he was involved in several conflicts in a short period of time.
 The 1885 Mahdist War, operations on the North West Frontier in 1886, and in the Third Burmese War.
 His next promotion came on 1 May 1889, when he was promoted to captain.
 Six years later, in 1895, he was mentioned in dispatches, while serving as the brigade major for the 4th Brigade, part of the Chitral Relief Force.
 He was further recognized by promotion to brevet major in January 1896.
 The following year, he was on 22 January 1897 appointed to a staff position as deputy assistant adjutant-general in Sirhind, under the Punjab Command.
 In 1898 he was appointed as a military observer during the Spanish–American War in the Philippines, and in May that year promoted to substantive major.